 Short Bio

-Daniele Durante is an Assistant Professor of Statistics in the Department of Decision Sciences at Bocconi University [Italy] and a Research Affiliate to the Bocconi Institute for Data Science and Analytics, the DONDENA Centre for Research on Social Dynamics and Public Policy and the Laboratory for Coronavirus Crisis Research.
-Prior to joining Bocconi University in 2017, he was a Post–Doctoral Fellow in the Department of Statistical Sciences at the University of Padova, where he obtained a Ph.D.
+Welcome to my personal webpage!
+I am an Assistant Professor of Statistics in the Department of Decision Sciences at Bocconi University [Italy] and a Research Affiliate to the Bocconi Institute for Data Science and Analytics, the DONDENA Centre for Research on Social Dynamics and Public Policy and the Laboratory for Coronavirus Crisis Research.
+Prior to joining Bocconi University in 2017, I was a Post–Doctoral Fellow in the Department of Statistical Sciences at the University of Padova, where I obtained a Ph.D.
 [2016] and an MS.c.
 [2012] in Statistics under the supervision of Professor Bruno Scarpa and the co-supervision of Professor David B. Dunson.
-During his Ph.D. experience, he has been a Visiting Research Scholar [2014–2015] in the Department of Statistical Sciences at Duke University [USA].
-He is also Associate Editor of Biometrika, the Journal of Computational and Graphical Statistics and the Journal of Multivariate Analysis.
+During my Ph.D. experience, I have been a Visiting Research Scholar [2014–2015] in the Department of Statistical Sciences at Duke University [USA].
+I am also Associate Editor of Biometrika, the Journal of Computational and Graphical Statistics and the Journal of Multivariate Analysis.

 Research

-His research is characterized by an interdisciplinary approach at the intersection of Bayesian methodology and modern applications to develop rigorous probabilistic representations which combine flexibility, computational tractability and interpretability in modeling complex, high–dimensional and network–related phenomena, especially in social sciences.
-For his research he received
+My research is characterized by an interdisciplinary approach at the intersection of Bayesian methodology and modern applications to develop rigorous probabilistic representations which combine flexibility, computational tractability and interpretability in modeling complex, high–dimensional and network–related phenomena, especially in social sciences.
+For my research I received

-Currently, he is also co–PI [Bocconi Unit] of the PRIN–MIUR grant "Unfolding the SEcrets of LongEvity: Current Trends and future prospects [SELECT]" [2019–2022].
+In 2019–2023, I have been also co–PI of the PRIN–MIUR 2017 grant "Unfolding the SEcrets of LongEvity: Current Trends and future prospects" [SELECT].
+See below for ongoing grants.

 Service, Teaching and Outreach

-In 2018, he has been invited to give a TEDx talk on the Hidden Geometry of our Relations, and he has chaired the sections j–ISBA and y–SIS.
-As the chair of these groups, he has organized several sessions at scientific conferences, and he has joined the scientific and local organizing committees of different meetings, such as SUR2017, SIS2018, SIS2019, BAYSM2018.
-He is also the founder and one of the leading organizers of the Data Science hackathons series Stats under the Stars, where he has chaired the first [SUS1] and fifth [SUS5] edition.
-In the occasion of SUS5, he has proposed and developed (in collaboration with BUILT) the Bocconi Data Science Challenge platform.
-For this platform, he has received in 2020 the Bocconi Innovation in Teaching Award.
-Throughout the years he has also served in the ASA Scientific Committee for the Laplace Award [2018], in the IMS Committee on Nominations [2020], and he is currently Vice-Chair [2021] (Chair [2022]) of the Blackwell-Rosenbluth Award by ISBA.
-He is also one of the founders and leading organizers of the research initiative StartUpResearch, and of the online webinar series Junior Bayes Beyond the Borders.
+In 2018, I have been invited to give a TEDx talk on the Hidden Geometry of our Relations, and I have chaired the sections j–ISBA and y–SIS.
+As the chair of these groups, I have organized several sessions at scientific conferences, and I joined the scientific and local organizing committees of different meetings, such as SUR2017, SIS2018, SIS2019, BAYSM2018, and ISBA2024.
+I am also the founder and one of the leading organizers of the Data Science hackathons series Stats under the Stars, where I have chaired the first [SUS1] and fifth [SUS5] edition.
+In the occasion of SUS5, I have proposed and the developed [in collaboration with BUILT] the Bocconi Data Science Challenge platform.
+For this platform, I have received in 2020 the Bocconi Innovation in Teaching Award.
+Throughout the years I have also served in the ASA Scientific Committee for the Laplace Award [2018], in the IMS Committee on Nominations [2020], and as Vice-Chair [2021] and Chair [2022] of the Blackwell-Rosenbluth Award by ISBA.
+I am also one of the founders and leading organizers of the research initiative StartUpResearch, and of the online webinar series Junior Bayes Beyond the Borders.

 Research